-National Health and Medical Research Council offers opportunities for Aboriginal and Torres Strait Islander students enrolled in an Undergraduate or Postgraduate degree in a health or medical research related field to take up an internship in the agency.
+The National Health and Medical Research Council (NHMRC) offers opportunities for Aboriginal and Torres Strait Islander students enrolled in an Undergraduate or Masters degree in a health or medical research related field to take up an internship in the agency.

 A limited number of places for internships are available in our Canberra and Melbourne offices.

-Applications for the 2017-2018 Indigenous Internship Program are now CLOSED
+Applications for the 2018-2019 Indigenous Internship Program are now OPEN

-The NHMRC’s Indigenous internship program provides a wide range of opportunities for Aboriginal and Torres Strait Islander students to gain insight into the work of the NHMRC, as well as to enhance their educational experience through practical work experience.
-An internship with the NHMRC provides:
+NHMRC’s Indigenous internship program provides a wide range of opportunities for Aboriginal and Torres Strait Islander students to gain insight into the work of NHMRC, as well as to enhance their educational experience through practical work experience.
+An internship with NHMRC provides:

-- exposure to mechanisms and challenges of disseminating and increasing uptake of knowledge, and
+- exposure to mechanisms and challenges of disseminating and increasing uptake of knowledge

 - better understanding of the rationale for, and demands of, public administration and accountability.